cefolger/needsmoredojo/README.md

 assume that the dojo sources are either a) not present or b) in the same location as your project sources.
 If you don't reference the dojo sources, the add import feature will not work for dojo modules. **

-> **Note: You can use a zip file or jar as your dojo sources.
+You can use a zip file or jar as your dojo sources.
 To do this:
     - Add the zip/jar as a content root.
 In IntelliJ, that's under File/Project Structure/Modules.
 In WebStorm, it's under File/Settings/Directories
     - Open the Needs More Dojo settings by going to File/Settings/Needs More Dojo